veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The **Applications** interface provides methods to interact with applications within a tenant.
 Use it to retrieve applications, verify user licenses, and manage user and group licenses.

 ##### Check applications installed in the tenant with support for OData query parameters
-To check the applications installed in the tenant with support for OData query parameters, call the following endpoint with a GET method:
+To check the applications installed in the tenant with support for OData query parameters, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications`

 ##### Check an application by its public ID
-To check a specific application by its public ID, call the following endpoint with a GET method:
+To check a specific application by its public ID, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}`

 ##### Check direct users and groups with licenses for the application
-To check all direct users and groups with licenses for an application, call the following endpoint with a GET method:
+To check all direct users and groups with licenses for an application, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses`

 ##### Verify the user's license for the application
-To verify if a user has a license for an application, call the following endpoint with a GET method:
+To verify if a user has a license for an application, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

 ##### Check all users
-To check all users, including users inherited from groups, with deduplication support, call the following endpoint with a GET method:
+To check all users, including users inherited from groups, with deduplication support, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/users`
 Note that you can disable deduplication to detect users with multiple paths to the application in the tenant.